 General Flexeril Abuse Side Effects

-People that abuse this drug may experience negative short-term and long-term side effects.
+People who abuse this drug may experience negative short-term and long-term side effects.

 Side effects of Flexeril abuse can include: